kyletolle/everything-wordpress/README.md

 ./ew publish <POST_PATH>
 ```

+If this post is new, you'll see some text that it was succesfully posted.
-If all goes well, you'll see some text mentioning the blog post's ID.
+If the post already exists, you'll see some text saying it was successfully
+updated.

 ## Notes

 Right now, there are some limitations:

-- Publishing the same post a second time creates a duplicate blog post.
-- There's no updating a post once it's been published.
-Yet.
+- Categories are still pulled from the `everything` repo instead of the
+  `everything-wordpress` repo like they should be.